People's Party for Freedom and Democracy: Ideology and policies

-The VVD is described as conservative-liberal, liberal-conservative, and classical-liberal.
+The VVD is described as conservative-liberal, liberal-conservative, and conservative.
+It was also described as classical liberal and libertarian by sources between 2006 and 2012.

-The VVD describes itself as a party founded on a liberal philosophy, traditionally being the most ardent supporter of 'free markets' of all Dutch political parties, promoting political, economic liberalism, classical liberalism, cultural liberalism, but also (in contrast to this) committed to the idea of the welfare state.
+The VVD describes itself as a party founded on a liberal philosophy.
+Traditionally, the party is the most ardent supporter of 'free markets' of all Dutch political parties, promoting political, economic liberalism, classical liberalism, cultural liberalism.
+In contrast to this, it has helped build the welfare state since 1945.
+After 1971, the party became more populist, although some conservative liberal elements remain.